CodingPengwing/SimpleDataStructures/List/README.md

 See main.c for a test case.

 Test instructions:
+- make test

+Which is a combination of these 3 commands (you can use these if the first one doesn't work):
 - make
-- make test
+- make run_test

-This should compile all files and execute main.

-Clean up instructions:
 - make clean